youseflkc/ecommerce/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

 This is the front-end for the ecommerce website developed using angular.
 This is a sample ecommerce app that implements a modern, user-friendly UI and secure user authenticaion using OAuth2.0 protocol.
 The web app is mobile, tablet and desktop compatible.
+Supports Chrome and Firefox.

 website link: https://ecommercefrontendapp.herokuapp.com/